 10-12.
-If at step 1 the NF has subscribed to receive continuous reporting of NF load analytics, the NWDAF may generate new analytics and, when relevant according to the Analytics target period and Reporting Threshold, provide them along with the corresponding Validity Period to the NF upon reception of notification of new NF load information from OAM or NRF or UE Input data notification via MDT or the AF (see Table 6.5.2-3 and Table 6.5.2-5).
+If at step 1 the NF has subscribed to receive continuous reporting of NF load analytics, the NWDAF may generate new analytics and, when relevant according to the Analytics target period and Reporting Threshold, provide them along with the corresponding Validity Period (only for predictions) to the NF upon reception of notification of new NF load information from OAM or NRF or UE Input data notification via MDT or the AF (see Table 6.5.2-3 and Table 6.5.2-5).

 NOTE 3: If the target NF type at step 1 is UPF, the NWDAF can generate new analytics when receiving new information as listed in Table 6.5.2-2.
 How the NWDAF receives such new information is not defined in this Release of the specification.